 We work to achieve an even distribution between men and women, and other genders in Greenpeace, and people from different backgrounds.
-In 2021 41,56% of our employees were male and 58,44% were female.
-No staff member identified in 2021 identified as non-binary, or identified no gender.
+As of December 31- 2023, 42,2% of our employees were male and 57.8% were female.
+No staff member in 2023 identified as non-binary, or identified no gender.
 Among our member recruiters in Fundraising, the distribution is variable depending on the season, but are often represented by more women than men.

-Our Volunteer Unit has increased their knowledge about Diversity & Inclusion and it has become a firmly anchored value in our Volunteer Coordination work.
+Our Volunteer Unit has continued increasing their knowledge about Diversity & Inclusion and it has become a firmly anchored value in our Volunteer Coordination work.
 Our Volunteer Unit surveys the Nordic volunteer community annually.
-The last survey in November 2020 showed that 88% of volunteers Strongly agreed or agreed that GPN works to promote a diverse, open and inclusive volunteering programme.
+The last survey conducted in November 2023 showed that 90% of volunteers Strongly agreed or agreed that GPN works to promote a diverse, open and inclusive volunteering programme.
+Age data from the November 2023 survey tells us that the age of our volunteers range from 18-80.